All Episodes

 Thank you.

-I quite often say, Oh, I wish they would feature we black Republicans more often.
+I quite often say, oh, I wish they would feature we black Republicans more often.

-And one of the things that has been quite effective for me is that we've created a list of twenty-five historical facts relative to the Republican Party and blacks, because in America, it is uh just astonishing how many African Americans are ignorant of the history relative to what the Republican Party has done for blacks and what the Democratic Party has done for blacks.
+Because in America, it is just astonishing how many African Americans are ignorant of the history relative to what the Republican Party has done for blacks and what the Democratic Party has done for blacks.

-Well, it was the Democratic Party that clung to the uh racist policies of segregation in the American South in the 40s, 50s, and in the 60s.
+Well, it was the Democratic Party that clung to the racist policies of segregation in the American South in the 40s, 50s, and in the 60s.

 It's the Democratic Party that has a former member of the Ku Klux Klan serving in the United States Senate.